Endpoints

 Description

-This is the description of the parameter e.g., comments or notes.
+This is the description of the parameter e.g. comments or notes.
 This will be emitted as code comments in the generated code.

 Default Value

-This is the default value of the parameter.
-This value is used when the parameter is declared as a constant.
-The format of the value must match the type of the parameter e.g., a Boolean parameter must have either True or False as the default value.
+The format of the value must match the type of the parameter e.g. a Boolean parameter must have either true or false as the default value.

 Type